TexasInstruments/simplelink-lowpower-f3-sdk/README.md

 ## What's New

-This is version 8.40.00.61 of the LPF3 SDK.
+This is version 8.42.00.03 EA of the LPF3 SDK.
 This release includes:

 * CC27xx family of devices are now supported.
   * For more information regarding the new device, please visit [the product